 MOT is an abbreviation for ‘motility’ and means the number of millions of motile (moving) sperm cells per ml.
 For example, a MOT10 means there are at least 10 million motile (moving) sperm cells per ml.
 Our straws are sold in .5 ml straws, so in each Cryos .5ml MOT10 straw we guarantee a minimum of 5 million motile sperm.

-Further explanation about MOT can be found here.
+Further explanation about sperm quality and motility (MOT) can be found here.

 Can I Order Sperm for Home Insemination Internationally?

-If you would like to order sperm for home insemination outside of the United States, please contact our International Customer Care at
+If you would like to order sperm for home insemination outside of the United States, please contact our Customer Care Team to learn more about your options at:

 Thank You for Considering Cryos